renuo/redmine-semantic-search/SETUP.md

 9. Next you will be prompted to change your password, choose one and write it down for later.

 10. As of now, it is recommended to create a project and add a couple of issues to it, so testing the Semantic Search actually becomes feasible.

+> [!TIP]
+> If you don't want to go through the hassle of manually adding issues, you can also use the `redmine_sample_data` plugin, which adds Random Data to your Redmine Instance (will delete all other data).
+Check out the instructions [here](https://github.com/alexandermeindl/redmine_sample_data).